Additional Important Safety Information

 Fever

 During clozapine therapy, patients have experienced transient, clozapine-related fever.
 The peak incidence is within the first 3 weeks of treatment.
 While this fever is generally benign and selflimited, it may necessitate discontinuing treatment.
 The fever can be associated with an increase or decrease in WBC count.
-Carefully evaluate patients with fever to rule out severe neutropenia or infection.
-Consider the possibility of NMS [see Warnings and Precautions (5.12) of the Prescribing Information].
+Carefully evaluate patients with fever to rule out severe neutropenia or infection [see Warnings and Precautions (5.1)].
+Consider the possibility of NMS [see Warnings and Precautions (5.11) of the Full Prescribing Information].

 Pulmonary Embolism